-The Effects of Caustic Drain Cleaners
+The Effects of Caustic Chemical Drain Cleaners

 January 18, 2012

-What exactly is in that jug?
+What exactly is in drain cleaner?

 There are two types of drain cleaners: chemical and enzymatic.
 Most of us use chemical drain cleaners.
 Chemical drain cleaners use sodium hydroxide (caustic soda or lye) or sulfuric acid.
 These ingredients are extremely corrosive to organic materials and many metals.
 A chemical cleaner will clear a clog quickly.
 It will also burn through your clothes and skin.

-Enzymatic drain cleaners are not as quick as a chemicals, but they are biodegradable, environmentally friendly, and chemical-free.
+Enzymatic drain cleaners are not as quick as chemicals, but they are biodegradable, environmentally friendly, and chemical-free.

-What happens when I use chemicals?
+What happens when I use a chemical drain cleaner?

 Chemical drain cleaners damage PVC, galvanized steel, copper, and iron pipes, as well as fixtures.
 They should never be used on a completely clogged drain; the caustic materials can eat pipes while they sit clearing the organic materials.

-What happens when I use enzymes?
+What happens when I use an enzyme drain cleaner?

-Enzymatic cleaners use a natural enzyme mixture to establish a colony that lives in the pipes and eats organic materials.
+Enzymatic drain cleaners use a natural enzyme mixture to establish a colony that lives in the pipes and eats organic materials.
 It’s all very natural and Earth-friendly.
 Unlike instant-gratification chemicals, it takes a while—at least one overnight application.
 Additional applications are required, since parts of the colony go down the drain every time it’s used.
 Any type of bleach or antibacterial cleaner also damages the colony.

 Do chemical drain cleaners harm the environment?